lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/003_Services.md

-# DI And Services
+# DI in ng And Services

 ## A. features
 - `DI` is a coding pattern in which a class asks for dependencies from external sources rather than creating them itself.
 - Services are just class which can be accessed from any component. hence provide common area between 2 component and useful for cross comp comm.
-- logging service, REST calling services, etc --> task which are common among multiple comp.
-- In ng, the DI framework provides `declared dependencies`. it has injector object and we declare(using provider declaration) about when to inject srv/any other class.
+- In ng, the DI framework provides `declared dependencies`. it has injector object and we declare(using provider declaration) about when to provide/instantiate the srv or (any-other class)
-- just a class with ni decorator.
-- Add @Injectable decorator to inject other service.
+- just a class with No decorator.
+Could dd @Injectable decorator only if want to inject other service in current service.
 - create Service using CLI --> `ng generate service heroes/hero`
-- eg:
+- eg: provide appication wide srv and then inject that instance in one of the comp.
 ```
 import { Injectable } from '@angular/core';